Lawmakers Revive, Pass Transgender Athlete Ban

 TALLAHASSEE (CBSMiami/NSF) – With Democrats decrying the “eleventh-hour” move, the Florida House and Senate on Wednesday revived and passed a controversial plan that would ban transgender female athletes from competing on high-school girls’ and college women’s sports teams.

 The House tucked the transgender athlete proposal into an education measure and sent the revamped bill to the Senate.
-The Senate signed off on the proposal in a 23-16 vote late Wednesday, with one Republican — Gayle Harrell of Stuart — crossing party lines to join Democrats in opposition to the bill.READ MORE: Centner Academy Science Teacher Cautions 5th Graders On Hugging Vaccinated Parents
+The Senate signed off on the proposal in a 23-16 vote late Wednesday, with one Republican — Gayle Harrell of Stuart — crossing party lines to join Democrats in opposition to the bill.READ MORE: Miami Gardens COVID-19 Vaccination Site Wants To Curb Hesitancy In African American Community

 Under the measure on its way to Gov. Ron DeSantis, female students’ eligibility for sports teams would be based on their “biological sex” on birth certificates issued “at or near the time of the student’s birth.”